CALIFORNIA.SYSTEMS

 California, IT, Vintage Computing, Earthquakes

-For those who might, for some reason, think otherwise: this is a personal website and has no connection with any official agency or entity of the State of California.
+This is a personal website unaffiliated with any office, agency, or service of the State of California.

 Introduction